Typically, wildfire season across North America has been from spring to fall (although it varies by region).

 Hawaii recovery

 Lahaina is particularly important for Hawaiians as a cultural and political center.
 It was the capital city from 1820 to 1945 and the royal residence of King Kamehameha III, the king who unified Hawaii.
 Many kings and queens are buried in the Wainee Church (Waiola).
-The church is 200 years old and made of stone, but it was pictured in flames this week.
+The church is 200 years old and made of stone, but it was pictured in flames during the wildfires.

-Lahaina also hosts much of the economic engine of western Maui.
-Lahaina’s historic Front Street, home to bars, stores, restaurants and the largest banyan tree in the U.S., was ravished by fire.
+Lahaina was also the economic engine of western Maui.
+Lahaina’s historic Front Street, home to bars, stores, restaurants and the largest banyan tree in the U.S., was ravaged by fire.
 According to the Maui Economic Development Board, “tourism is the economic engine of Maui” with 80% of the economy (or $4 out of $5 generated) coming from tourism.
-Tourism makes up 75% of private sector jobs and 51% of all jobs on the island.
+Tourism made up 75% of private sector jobs and 51% of all jobs on the island.
 And while service industry jobs top the list of highest annual salaries, they have also failed to keep up with rising costs of living.
 Additionally, tourism jobs can be unstable – as COVID-19 showed – and seasonal.

 Following Hurricane Dorian in Okracoke, North Carolina, it took several months for debris to be cleaned up and removed from the streets.
 An article published five months after the storm stated: “Debris from roughly 300 ruined homes and businesses has totaled more than 54,000 cubic yards.
 A dump truck hauls about 10 cubic yards depending on the load.
 So far, 2,801 appliances including refrigerators and washing machines have been hauled away.”

-In the first six months after Dorian hit the Bahamas, debris removal had costs $20 million and there was not a comprehensive waste management plan in place.
+Similarly, in the first six months after Hurricane Dorian hit the Bahamas, debris removal costs reached $20 million, and a comprehensive waste management plan did not exist.

-After a fire that burned homes, vehicles, appliances, etc., there is a need to remediate the soil from toxins.
+Additionally, after a fire that burned homes, vehicles, appliances, etc., there is a need to remediate the soil from toxins.
 This can take several months; it took upwards of a year after the Paradise Camp Fire in 2018.
-This means that people may not be able to get back to access their properties (except to look for belongings) for months or more.
+This means that people may not be able to access their properties (except to look for belongings) for months or more.

 The ecology of the island will also need to be considered.
 The island is, and has been, a very environmentally sensitive place for years.
 With risks from rising sea level, rebuilding needs to consider protection from weather and sea rise.
 It should also explore how to rebuild with fire-resilient materials and include native plantings.

-Given the number of deaths, mental health and trauma support will be a significant need for many years to come.
+Given the number of deaths, mental health and trauma support will be a significant need for many years to come as well.

 Award loans and grants for rebuilding damaged homes and businesses.